strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 ## Affected/not affected projects

 This proposal involves the Cluster Operator only.
-More specifically, the development is focused on adding a new `KafkaAutorebalancingReconciler` class and using its logic within the `KafkaAssemblyOperator`.
+More specifically, the development is focused on adding a new `KafkaAutoRebalancingReconciler` class and using its logic within the `KafkaAssemblyOperator`.
 Even the `KafkaClusterCreator` should be changed in order to collect the brokers to be removed, in case of scale down, in a dedicated list for the auto-rebalancing mechanism to proceed.

 ## Compatibility